kiranshashiny/redis_explorer/README.md

 Notice the port is IP is 172.17.0.1

 So, start the 'redis-cli' with the IP as an argument.
 Notice the PONG response.
+This means the connection was successful.

     # redis-cli -h 172.17.0.1 -p 6379 ping
     PONG

-newrelic 21610 21588  0 Apr13 ?
-01:13:50 redis-server *:6379
+To get the list of databases: Run the redis-cli command line as shown and type in CONFIG get databases.

+    # redis-cli -h 172.17.0.1
+    172.17.0.1:6379> config get databases
+    1) "databases"
+    2) "16"

+To get the keys stored in redis
+    keys *

+    keys l*